greenelab/deep-review/sections/06_discussion.md

 example.
 This can elucidate the features that the network uses for prediction and drop the features that the network is insensitive to.
-In the context of natural images, Mahendran and Vedaldi [@tag:Mahendran2014_understanding] introduced the "inversion" visualization which uses gradient descent and backpropagation to reconstruct the input from its hidden representation.
-The method required placing a prior on the input to favor results which resemble natural images.
+In the context of natural images, Mahendran and Vedaldi [@tag:Mahendran2014_understanding] introduced the "inversion" visualization, which uses gradient descent and backpropagation to reconstruct the input from its hidden representation.
+The method required placing a prior on the input to favor results that resemble natural images.
 For genomic sequence, Finnegan and Song [@tag:Finnegan2017_maximum] used a Markov chain Monte Carlo algorithm to find the maximum-entropy distribution of inputs that produced a similar hidden representation to the chosen input.

-A related idea is "caricaturization", where an initial image is altered to exaggerate patterns that the net searches for [@tag:Mahendran2016_visualizing].
+A related idea is "caricaturization", where an initial image is altered to exaggerate patterns that the network searches for [@tag:Mahendran2016_visualizing].
 This is done by maximizing the response of neurons that are active in the network, subject to some regularizing constraints.
 Mordvintsev et al.
 [@tag:Mordvintsev2015_inceptionism] leveraged caricaturization to generate